-Check the best current odds at Illinois online sportsbooks on the Blackhawks’ next game in the live feed below.
-Click on any of the odds (moneyline, puck line or totals) to go straight to the sportsbook, claim your free bets or bonuses along and make your Blackhawks bet.
+See below for the latest Chicago Blackhawks odds at Illinois online sportsbooks.
+Click on any of the odds to go straight to the sportsbook, claim your bonus and start making your Blackhawks bets.

 For the games, many props will revolve around the performance of individual players, such as: